Gene Michael, architect of 1990s Yankees dynasty, dies at 79

 Holding the job until October 1995, Michael promoted Williams to the major league roster, nurtured the rise of Jeter, Mariano Rivera, Jorge Posada and Andy Pettitte through the farm system.

-Michael served as vice president of major league scouting from 1996-2002.
+Spending much of the year in Florida, where he often played golf, Michael served as vice president of major league scouting from 1996-2002.
 He then became vice president and adviser until 2006, when his title changed to vice president and senior adviser.

 The Yankees will wear black armbands on their jerseys for the rest of this season.